devo-ps/pipelines/README.rst

 -------------

 **Pipelines** runs solely on files.
 No database is currently required.
-All the pipelines, the logs of each run and various temporary files are stored in the ``workspace``.
+All the pipelines, the logs of each run and various temporary files are stored under the ``workspace`` folder.

-The workspace is a folder that needs to be specified when running ``pipelines``.
+Workspace is a folder that needs to be specified when running ``pipelines``.

 .. code-block:: bash